ANL-CESAR/XSBench/README.txt

 -> Binary dump mode writes a binary file containing a randomized data set of cross sections.
 This can be used in tandem with the binary read mode to skip generation of cross section data every time the program is run.
+   Note that if you create the grid when specifying the -G flag as "nuclide", data for the unionized energy grid will not be written, and therefore any subsequent runs using that file in binary read mode must also use the -G nuclide option.
+Files generated for the unionized grid can also be used when running in the nuclide grid mode.

 -> Binary read mode reads the binary file created by the binary dump mode as a (usually) much faster substitution for randomly generating XS